kiking0501/kiking0501.github.io/README.md

 ## Changes
 ### 2024-Jul

+- Created a page to display my reading notes

 - Provided links to my public social media accounts

 - Removed the "my daily progress" tracker (which has been abandoned after the master studies!)